 This academic-year planner is built with teachers in mind.
 It comes with not only tabbed-months, but also weekly overviews to help keep you organized.

 Some people have complained about the thickness (or lack-thereof) of the paper used in this planner.
-Our one advisor said she didn’t notice.
+Our one adviser said she didn’t notice.
 If that matters to you, you might want to look at one of the other choices.

 Academic Planner Buying Guide

 There isn’t a perfect lesson planner that will satisfy all the requirements of every teacher.
 There are certain elements that a teacher planner should have to be in consideration.
+We aren’t talking about person preference like color -- you’ll have to decide on the colors on your own.

 Classroom Planner Size

 It may seem unimportant until you start using it or need to carry it around.
 If it is too large, it may be cumbersome and won’t fit easily in the tote bag or briefcase.
 Too small and you can’t get the writing done in the allocated space.
+You need room for lesson plans for the whole school year.
+Tools with weekly pages will usually be a little bigger than others.

 The quality of the cover, pages, and tabs must be able to withstand daily usage.

 A plastic back cover keeps the outside of the teacher planner neat, but it has another purpose.
-If you don’t like making quick notes or to-do lists in your planner, then write on the plastic back cover.
+If you don’t like making quick notes or to-do lists in your quality planner, then write on the plastic back cover.
 It’s easy to wipe clean after you’re done with the notes or have rewritten them in the appropriate place.

 Alternatively, create a To-Do List section in the front of the teacher planner.